- Application Information

 The hours above are averages over the entire term.
 The workload may be heavy during exam periods and light during breaks.

 See the Graduate Student Instructors and Graduate Student Staff Assistants Appointment Guide with details on the deployment of GSIs.
 The Graduate Student Mentors (GSMs) assist and support GSIs and help answer questions, or address concerns or problems that arise during teaching.
 See the EARTH GSI Handbook for information specifically for GSIs and their faculty instructors in EARTH.
+See the Teaching Team Communication Form for clarifying teaching expectations, and the Best Practices for Instructors doc.
 Additional resources are available at CRLT.